es-progress/zephyr/docs/profiles.md

     Happy profiling! :grinning:

-Now, if your profiles are ready :heavy_check_mark:, you can [remix Ubuntu](remix.md) and create your custom ISO file!
+Now, once your profiles are ready :heavy_check_mark:, you can [remix Ubuntu](remix.md) and create your custom ISO file!
 Alternatively, if you just want to update any module on a live system go to [Customizations](customize.md).